Manage Jump Client Settings

 Set whether the default Jump Client connection type should be active or passive.

 This setting is shared with the Jump Client during normal operation so that even if it cannot communicate with the site, it uninstalls itself at the configured time.
-If this setting is changed after the Jump Client loses connection with the appliance, it uninstalls itself at the previously configured time.
+If this setting is changed after the Jump Client loses connection with the B Series Appliance, it uninstalls itself at the previously configured time.

 To allow you to identify lost Jump Clients before they are automatically deleted, this field should be set to a smaller number than the deletion field above.